 With live sports now available on Amazon Prime Video, NFL games can be streamed live just like traditional TV.
 Find out how to stream your Amazon Prime Video NFL package below.

-Can I stream every NFL game on Amazon Prime Video?
+Can I Stream Every NFL Game on Amazon Prime Video?

 Just like any other professional sport, the NFL is tied into numerous, complicated contracts with local and national networks.
 We won’t bore you with the details, but the short answer is that, no, Amazon Prime Video doesn’t stream every NFL game.
-At this point in time, if you want to catch every NFL game live, you’ll need either a traditional or cable-alternative service, such as fuboTV or Sling TV.
-That said, Amazon Prime Video simulcasts 11 Thursday Night Football games that are also split between CBS and NBC.
+As of today, you can find live Thursday Night Football games on Prime Video.

 There’s also Amazon Prime Video’s X-Ray feature.
 This is a feature that’s particularly useful to fantasy football and superfans who want to be kept up-to-date on key insights and all the league stats.
 The X-Ray feature not only lets you watch replays, but it lists stats such as completion probability, running speeds, and time the QB has in the pocket.
 There are also helpful features like important milestones, trivia, and simple box score statistics.

-Which devices can I use to stream the NFL on Amazon Prime Video?
+Which Devices Can I Use to Stream the NFL on Amazon Prime Video?

 You can watch live events on Amazon via numerous streaming devices.
 The general rule of thumb is as long as the device supports the Amazon Prime Video app, you can stream live sports.
 These include all popular devices like game consoles, smartphones, tablets, and web browsers.
 Take a look at the full list below.

 - Amazon Fire Tablet